100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-The two stage build make the final image smaller.
+At the second stage, we copy only the final product of the first stage: static files.
+The `node_modules` (they can take a lot of space) with dependency files are not in the final image.
+Such two stage-build makes the size of the final image smaller.

 Let's add `nginx` configuration for development version of `docker-compose` (without SSL certificate):